 2. Completed applications will be processed at The University of Hong Kong.

 3. An Admissions Committee, representing all three partner schools, will evaluate each application.

-5. You'll normally receive a final decision within three weeks of your interview.
+5. You'll normally receive a final decision within two weeks of your interview.
 We reserve the right to defer decisions in order to ensure the highest calibre, and best mix, of participants in the programme.

 To maintain the highest standards, 100% of shortlisted candidates are interviewed prior to offer.

 The following dates are guidelines to help you to plan your application.
 Places are allocated on a rolling basis, meaning the sooner you apply, the sooner you’ll receive a decision.

 Admission is very competitive, therefore to avoid disappointment we recommend applying as early as possible.